pav6778/finalProject/README.md

 # MindSplash

 MindSplash is a graphing tool built on the concept of mind mapping.
-Using HTML5 canvas, its purpose is to help visualize difficult to concepts, support brainstorming, organize and structure knowledge.
+Using HTML5 canvas, its purpose is to help visualize difficult concepts, support brainstorming, organize and structure knowledge.

 # What is mind mapping?
 Mind Mapping is a technique invented by an English author and educational consultant Tony Buzan.